beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 `Array.prototype.filter` is, just like `Array.prototype.map`, another very useful higher-order function that exists on arrays.
 Much like `map`, the passed-in function will run for every element in the array.
 And just like `map`, this function returns a new array.
 Unlike map, however, we do not return a new object here.
 Instead, we return a boolean - `true` if the current element should be included in the new array, and `false` if not.

-For example, Let's say we have a pretty dashboard, full of beautiful graphs that display meaningful data.
+For example, say we have a pretty dashboard, full of beautiful graphs that display meaningful data.
 Let's make it a line chart, that displays multiple lines, and we want to have the ability to toggle certain lines on and off.

 The data could look something like this: